Find Quick Relief from Depression - Explore SPRAVATO

 Care

-Get rapid access to mental health support and connect with a licensed professional instantly.
+Get rapid access to mental health support and connect with a licensed providers instantly.
 Our team ensures immediate assistance to severe cases.

 What is SPRAVATO®?

 SPRAVATO® is a ketamine-based and FDA-approved medication that is used to treat Major Depressive Disorder (MDD) and Treatment Resistant Depression (TRD).
 It comes as a nasal spray self-administered under observation at specialty treatment centers.
-Ketamine acts fast, and unlike traditional antidepressants, it can reduce depression symptoms within 24 hours of the first dose.
+Ketamine often acts more quickly than many traditional antidepressants, and some patients may notice a reduction in depressive symptoms within about 24 hours of the first dose.
+Individual responses vary.

 Is SPRAVATO® right for me?